How do I determine my capital gain (or loss)?

 Long Term Capital Gains Tax is lower than ordinary income tax.
 The government from time to time has changed the Long-Term Capital Gains tax rate.
-Currently for 2013 the capital gains tax rate maximum is 20% which is half the ordinary income tax maximum.
+In 2013, the capital gains tax rate maximum is 20% which is half the ordinary income tax maximum.

 Federal Capital Gains Tax 2013

 Starting January 1, 2014, the Medicare tax went into effect.
 It affects higher-income earners.
 If you make $200,000 as a single person or $250,000 as a couple then the 3.8% Medicare Tax will be added whether the Capital gain is long-term or short term.